GEMISIS/captain-chris-bot/README.md

 # Captain Chris Bot

 This is a Discord bot for Christopher Newport University servers!
-It makes use of AWS to allow for the bot to be serverless, meaning there is no dedicat host waiting for commands.
+It makes use of AWS to allow for the bot to be serverless, meaning there is no dedicated host waiting for commands.
 Instead, it uses the [Discord Bot CDK Construct](https://constructs.dev/packages/discord-bot-cdk-construct/) in TypeScript to deploy via API Gateway and Lambda functions.

 Interested in adding it to your Discord server?
 Contact me [here](https://geraldmcalister.com/contact.html) (use any Subject you want) to request a link to it.
 The bot will be made more public at a later date.